Nick Richards: Charlotte Hornets / Greensboro Swarm (2020–2025)

 In the 2020 NBA draft, Richards was selected by the New Orleans Pelicans 42nd overall and immediately traded to the Charlotte Hornets in exchange for a 2024 second-round pick.
-On November 30, 2020, he signed his rookie scale contract with the Hornets.
+On November 30, 2020, he signed his rookie-scale contract with the Hornets.
 Richards was assigned to the Greensboro Swarm and made his NBA G League debut on February 21, 2021, scoring 26 points and grabbing 10 rebounds.
-During the 2020–21 NBA season, he saw minimal playing time, appearing in 18 games for the Hornets with an average of 3.5 minutes and.8 points per game.
+During the 2020–21 NBA season, he saw minimal playing time, appearing in 18 games for the Hornets with an average of 3.5 minutes and 0.8 points per game.

 On December 6, 2021, Richards scored a season-high 12 points, alongside five rebounds and two assists, in a 127–124 overtime loss to the Philadelphia 76ers.

-On October 19, 2022, Richards scored 19 points, alongside ten rebounds, in the Hornets' season-opening 129–102 win over the San Antonio Spurs.
-On October 23, he scored a then career-high 20 points, alongside eleven rebounds and two blocks, in a 126–109 win over the Atlanta Hawks.
+On October 19, 2022, Richards scored 19 points, alongside ten rebounds, in the Hornets' season-opening 129–102 loss to the San Antonio Spurs.
+On October 23, he scored a then-career-high 20 points, alongside eleven rebounds and two blocks, in a 126–109 win over the Atlanta Hawks.
 On March 22, 2023, Richards signed a three-year, $15 million contract extension with the Hornets.

 On January 27, 2024, Richards scored a career-high 26 points, along with 13 rebounds in a 134–122 loss to the Utah Jazz.

-Phoenix Suns (2025–present)
+Phoenix Suns (2025–2026)

 On January 15, 2025, Richards was traded to the Phoenix Suns alongside one future second-round pick in exchange for Josh Okogie and three second-round picks.
 Richards made his Suns debut three days later, putting up a double-double of 21 points and 11 rebounds off the bench in a 125–121 win over the Detroit Pistons.
 He ended up becoming the first center in Suns franchise history to record a double-double of at least 20 points and 10 rebounds in his debut game while coming off the bench.
-On January 25, Richards recorded a near 20/20 double-double with 20 points and a career-high 19 rebounds (15 of them coming from the first half, tying a previous season-high of 15 he had in a previous match against the Brooklyn Nets) in a 119–108 win over the Washington Wizards in his home debut in Phoenix.
+On January 25, Richards recorded a near 20/20 double-double with 20 points and a career-high 19 rebounds (15 of them coming from the first half, tying a previous season high of 15 he had in a previous match against the Brooklyn Nets) in a 119–108 win over the Washington Wizards in his home debut for Phoenix.
+He made 36 appearances (34 starts) for the Suns, recording averages of 9.5 points, 8.6 rebounds and 0.6 assists.

+Richards played in 28 contests (including two starts) for Phoenix during the 2025–26 NBA season, averaging 3.2 points, 3.3 rebounds and 0.3 assists.

+Chicago Bulls (2026)

+On February 5, 2026, Richards was traded to the Chicago Bulls in a three-team trade involving the Milwaukee Bucks.

+Miami Heat (2026–present)

+On August 27, 2026, Richards signed with the Miami Heat.